Skip to main content

 Children's Services

-Every UK local authority has a children's services department.
+Every local authority in England, Scotland, and Wales has a children's services department; in Northern Ireland the same role is carried out by Health and Social Care Trusts.
 Here is what they do, how they are organised, and when they get involved with families.

 MASH explained

-Most UK councils run a MASH — a single team where social workers, police, health, and education meet to triage concerns about children.
+Most councils in England run a MASH — a single team where social workers, police, health, and education meet to triage concerns about children.
+Scotland, Wales, and Northern Ireland use their own front-door and multi-agency arrangements.

 Early Help